Lok Sabha polls: Second phase records estimated turnout of over 63%

 While the final numbers are not yet out, polling figures for the first two phases are likely to be lower than those at the corresponding stages in 2019.

-The second phase of the 2024 Lok Sabha election on Friday recorded a voter turnout of 63.50% as per provisional figures released at 10 pm, reported The Economic Times reported.
+The second phase of the 2024 Lok Sabha election on Friday recorded a voter turnout of 63.50% as per provisional figures released at 10 pm, reported The Economic Times.

 Polling was conducted in 88 parliamentary constituencies across 12 states and a Union Territory.